Curriculum: Arts

 Arts

-Prerequisite: By audition
+Prerequisite: By Audition

 The Chamber Ensembles afford the serious musician the opportunity to perform fine works.
 Students must be proficient on their instrument and enjoy working in a focused, musical environment.
 These ensembles are called upon to perform at many functions throughout the school year.